Back

 How to design a web app: 6 steps

 There is plenty of psychology in interface design and consequently lots of subtle aspects to consider.
-Seek assistance from professionals who render UI/UX design services if you have a hazy notion about how to design web apps.
+Seek assistance from professionals who render UI/UX design services if you are unsure how to design web apps.
 We can offer you a helping hand with free project evaluation.

 Step #1.
 UX research

-Cases like Notion and Amazon reach tops down to profound knowledge of the audience their owners manage to collect.
+Cases like Notion and Amazon are the kings of collecting information about their audience.
 Make sure to follow their steps at the initiation of the app design process and conduct UX research.

 UX research uncovers attitudes, actions, patterns, loves and hates about interaction with the product.
-Our experts stick to ultimate guidelines developed by Nielsen Norman Group, a worldly-respected powerhouse in the field.
+Our experts stick to the ultimate guidelines developed by Nielsen Norman Group, a widely-respected powerhouse in the field mobile and web app design.

 As a product owner, don’t hesitate to participate in the app design process as well.
-Here are some tips to what you can handle.
+Here are some tips on what you can handle.

 • Study Betalist to find out if there are any early-stage startups sharing the same ideas and concepts.
-Insure your product from accusations of brain-picking.
+Insure your product from accusations of plagiarism.

-• Explore forums, communities on social networks, blogs of your target audience to gather market demands.
+• Explore forums, communities on social networks, and blogs of your target audience to gather market demands.

 • Boost awareness about market trends to see what people search for.
-Google Trends are at your service.
+Google Trends is at your service.

 Step #2.
 Functionality and sections/pages